jlpdiez/MCP7940NRTC/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

 This library is intended to make use of the MCP7940N RTC under the Arduino environment for the ESP8266, ESP01, ESP12E & all other derivatives.

 It's main purpose is to be used in conjuction with the [Time library](https://github.com/PaulStoffregen/Time).
-See the TimeRTC example sketches provided with the Time library download for usage

 ## Usage:
 First of all object should be created by passing the SDA & SCL pin numbers to its contructor: